 With the understanding of how to attack these issues you will be able to restore proper length tension relationships, elasticity, and mobility which will improve your movement.

-Here are 10 stretches that can be done to maintain structural integrity:
+These 10 stretches can be done to maintain structural integrity.

 Feet1 of 11